zoeldominguezmejia/freshman-year-summer-roadmap/phases/04-dfir-deep-dive.md

-# Phase 3 — SOC Level 1 & Evidence Triage
+# Phase 4 — Digital Forensics Foundations
-**Timeline: July 11 – July 29 | ~50 hours | ~17 hrs/week**
+**Timeline: July 30 – August 12 | ~40 hours | ~20 hrs/week**

 ---

 ## Overview

-This phase teaches SOC Level 1 operations — but the reason it's in a forensics examiner roadmap is deliberate.
-Digital forensics examiners frequently receive cases that were first flagged by a SOC team.
-Understanding both sides of that handoff — how analysts detect, triage, and escalate — makes you a significantly stronger examiner.
+This phase develops the core technical skills of a working digital forensics examiner.
+Every room maps directly to a tool category used professionally.
+The goal is to move beyond tool usage and into forensic methodology — understanding not just *how* to use Volatility, but *what* each plugin reveals, *when* you would use it, and *how* you document the findings in a legally defensible report.

-The two skills that transfer most directly from SOC work to forensics: log analysis and MITRE ATT&CK mapping.
-Every case you examine will involve parsing logs and mapping behavior to techniques.
-Build those habits here.
+By the end of this phase, you should be able to: conduct a disk forensic examination in Autopsy, perform memory analysis with Volatility 3, triage a system with KAPE, parse Windows artifacts with the Eric Zimmerman tool suite, and produce a professional forensic report from scratch.

 ---